GoodFaithParadigm8/zero-waste-DID/Zero-Waste-Decentralized-Identifier.md

 	+ Personal
 	+ Business
 	+ Community
-4. Conditional checks on location to give cr
+4. Conditional checks on location to give credit to business or residential community and/or person for tax/reporting purposes

 ```javascript
 Example:
 {